 He is a founder of the Urban Art Trail movement in San Diego’s East Village creating a series of large-scale murals that brought the community together.
 His murals can be found in urban areas, at children’s hospitals, public schools, under freeways and at farmer’s markets around the country.
 López’s community work with murals is the subject of the children’s book Maybe Something Beautiful, How Art Transformed a Neighborhood.

 López was commissioned to create seven United States Postal Stamps including the Latin Music Legend Series.
 His stamps have been featured on the cover of the commemorative stamp yearbook and exhibited at the Smithsonian.
 In 2008 and 2012 he was asked to create official posters for the Obama/Biden campaign to win the pivotal Latino vote.
-The illustrator lives and works in an industrial loft in downtown San Diego and in the colonial town of San Miguel de Allende, Mexico.
+The illustrator lives and works in an industrial loft in downtown San Diego and at his home/studio in the colonial town of San Miguel de Allende, Mexico.